Skip to content

 Batman Reading Order - Knightfall Logo

 In the ’90s, DC Comics killed Superman and broke Batman’s back!
-In Knightfall, the inmates of Arkham Asylum have broken free and Batman must push himself to the limits to re-apprehend the Joker, Poison Ivy, the Riddler, Killer Croc, and more.
-Pushed to the limits, he comes face-to-face against the monstrosity known as Bane, who delivers a crippling blow destined to change the Caped Crusader forever!
+As the Knightfall comics start, the inmates of Arkham Asylum have broken free and Batman must push himself to the limits to re-apprehend the Joker, Poison Ivy, the Riddler, Killer Croc, and more.
+Pushed to the limits, he comes face-to-face with the monstrosity known as Bane, who delivers a crippling blow destined to change the Caped Crusader forever!

-This guide is big enough already, so I choose to only put here the Omnibus editions.
-For more choices, go to our Knightfall reading order.
+This Batman comic book guide is big enough already, so I choose to only put here the Omnibus editions.
+For a more detailed exploration of that event, follow the guide to reading the Knightfall comics in order.

 • Batman: Knightfall Omnibus Vol. 1